Deadline for nominations is January 15, 2018.

-HSNM announced recipients in the following areas for service and contributions to the fields of New Mexico history and historic preservation at its April 2016 conference in Farmington, NM.
+HSNM announced recipients in the following areas for service and contributions to the fields of New Mexico history and historic preservation at the April 2017 New Mexico-Arizona Joint History Conference in Flagstaff, Arizona.
 The Society is pleased to recognize and thank these individuals and organizations for their commitment to New Mexico history.

 Lifetime Achievement Award

 Paul Walter Award, services to the Historical Society of New Mexico.

 - 2012 – David Caffey.

 Lansing B. Bloom Award, for Outstanding Publication by an Institution of the Society.

 - 2004 – Los Alamos Historical Society Publication

 - 2004 – Nancy Cook Steeper, author.
 Dorothy McKibben: Gatekeeper to Los Alamos

 - 2005 – New Mexico Genealogist, quarterly journal – New Mexico Genealogy Society